25 Best Amazon Camping Gear Must-Haves

 We have used our MSR MiniWorks EX Microfilter on many backpacking trips.

 If you’re filtering really silty water, you will want to clean off the filter between filling up each water bottle.
 However, we have only had that problem filtering water in the Utah desert.
-In most places, the water isn’t so silty!
-Great, filter.
+In most places, the water isn’t so silty.
+It’s a great, filter.
 It really does the job and is pretty compact too.
-We highly recommend it.

 5. Water Bottles